denten-books/plain-text/1-chapter.md

 Wittgenstein continues to complicate such edge cases, challenging his audience's intuitions of what it means to read and to understand.
-He gives also the example of the hallucinating patient, who "reads" what to us looks like gibberish, and the case of man who fakes reading Cyrillic by memorizing the lines phonetically.
+He gives also the example of a hallucinating patient, who "reads" what to us looks like gibberish, and the case of man who fakes reading Cyrillic by memorizing the lines phonetically.
 He talks of machines too, which produce random sounds that occasionally, by accident, correspond to some existing texts.
-In each case, we envision two mechanisms, one visible and external and one hidden and internal.
-To read, it seems that the reader must do more than act out the action of reading.
-Instead, we privelege some notion of inward-facing signs of comprehension as the "real criterion for a person's reading or not reading."
+In each case, we envision two mechanisms, Wittgenstein writes, one visible and external and one hidden and internal.
+To read, the reader must do more than go through the motions of reading.
+Instead, we privelege the inward-facing signs of comprehension as the "real criterion for a person's reading or not reading."
+The physical motions, of gliding one's eyes across the page and saying the words out loud, must connect in some way with appropriate internal, mental representations.

-But in fact no such internal, private mechanisms can be known to us or communicated to others properly [@wittgenstein_blue_1965, 120].
-Once again, we only intuit some "correct" correspondence between internal states and external signs.
-A reading pupil must convince his teacher that the words had the intended effect.
-But, paradoxically, that state cannot be communicated but through more words.
+But in fact no such internal mechanisms can be known to us or communicated to others properly [@wittgenstein_blue_1965, 120].
+We can only intuit the reader's private experience of reading, or whether such reading attains the desired correspondence between inward state and outward sign.
+A reading pupil must convince his teacher that the scanned sign had the intended effect.
+This requires more words in a sort of a broken hermeunitic spiral, stuck in a communication feedback loop that cannot quite complete the curcuit.

-In the conclusion to his notebooks, Wittgenstein ultimately describes the mechanisms of reading as an "indirect way of transmitting a feeling."
+Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting a feeling."
 "Something that we can never know happens at the other end" of the communication act.
 Communication, as we would say today, is always mediated.
-In conclusion, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another [@wittgenstein_blue_1965, 185].
+In conclusion of the notebooks, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another [@wittgenstein_blue_1965, 185].

-Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive theory of communication, semiotics, or the mind.
+Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive model of communication, semiotics, or the mind.
 They do however contain the seeds of the reading and writing machines later imagined by Alan Turing and subsequently passed into the foundations of computer science.
-The notebooks begin and end aslo with the interpretation of text.
 Wittgentein's experimental thought machines prefigure the modern computer.
+Wittgestein conjuers these fanatastical broken machines ultimately to address the problem of symbolic interpretation.

 ### *Philosophical Grammar*